Sasso0101/subitobot/README.md

 #### Description of the fields
 - `keyword` (string): name of the item
 - `region` (array of integers): restrict the search to specific regions.
 The regions must be encoded using [these codes](docs/regions.md).
 Arrays are specified as follows: `[x, y, z]`.
 - `province` (integer): restrict the search to a province.
 The province must be encoded using [these codes](docs/provinces.md).
-When used `region` must be specified too.
+If this field is used, then also `region` must be specified.
 - `city` (integer): restrict the search to a city.
 The city must be encoded using its ISTAT code (a list can be found [here](https://dait.interno.gov.it/territorio-e-autonomie-locali/sut/elenco_codici_comuni.php)).
 - `category` (integer): restrict the search to a category.
 The category must be encoded using [these codes](docs/categories.md).
 - `search_only_title` (boolean): restrict the search to the title of the postings only. `false` by default.